Queens Hospital Center: Campus

 Queens Hospital Center is located on a 22 acre campus in the Hillcrest neighborhood of Queens.
 The large property is bound by Parsons Boulevard to the west and 164th Street to the east, with Goethals Avenue to the north.
 At the south end of the site is the Grand Central Parkway, though most of the campus ends one block north at 82nd Drive.

 The main building, opened in 2001, is located at the southwest corner of 164th Street and 82nd Road just north of the Grand Central Parkway.
 The building was designed by the Perkins and Will and Davis Brody Bond architectural firms, with a largely-glass outer facade.
 It has 360,000 ft2 of space and 200 beds.
 It features private and semi-private patient rooms, in contrast to the large hospital wards of the previous buildings.
 Adjacent to the south of the main building fronting the Grand Central is the only remaining pre-2000 hospital building.
 This is the "N Building", the former Queens Hospital Center School of Nursing built in 1956.
 It is connected to the main building by an atrium structure.
 The nursing school graduated its final class in June 1977.

-Across to the north from the main building is "The Pavilion", opened in 2007.
+Across to the north from the main building is the Claire Shulman Pavilion (originally The Pavilion), opened in 2007.
 It is an outpatient ambulatory care facility.
 It was designed by the Perkins Eastman firm, and constructed by Dormitory Authority of the State of New York.
 It is six-stories high extending 300 ft across from east-to-west, and has 142,000 ft2 of space.
 The outer facade consists of precast concrete, with glass curtain walls on the east (front) and south faces.
 The building has a structural steel frame with a cantilever spine.
 The interior utilizes modular walls to allow for quick expansion of clinics.
 The entrance to the building at 164th Street has a two-story atrium and entrance plaza.
 A public concourse runs along the south side of the building.
 Two bridges connect with the main QHC building, each measuring 100 ft in length.
-Services provided at The Pavilion include a diabetes treatment center, primary care, child development and early childhood intervention, pediatrics, psychiatry, ophthalmology, and dentistry.
+Services provided at the Shulman Pavilion include a diabetes treatment center, primary care, child development and early childhood intervention, pediatrics, psychiatry, ophthalmology, and dentistry.